Skip to content

 1. Install DataKit on the host: Enable the Container collector to collect Containers and Pods data.

-2. DaemonSet Installation of DataKit: Supports collecting full container component data (Containers, Pods, Services, etc.).
+2. Install DataKit using DaemonSet: Supports collecting full data from container components (Containers, Pods, Services, etc.).

-The process collector is enabled by default but does not collect process Metrics data.
-To collect Metrics data, go to the conf.d/host folder in the DataKit installation directory, copy host_processes.conf.sample, rename it to host_processes.conf, set open_metric to true, and then restart DataKit.
+The process collector is enabled by default but does not collect process metric data.
+To collect metric data, navigate to the conf.d/host folder in the DataKit installation directory, copy host_processes.conf.sample and rename it to host_processes.conf.
+Set open_metric to true and restart DataKit.

 Resource Catalog

-By creating custom resources, associating them with the DataKit API and DataFlux Func, any data can be reported to Guance.
+Create custom resources, associate them with the DataKit API and DataFlux Func, and report any data to Guance.

-For specific operation steps, refer to Resource Catalog Data Reporting.
+For specific steps, refer to Resource Catalog Data Reporting.

 Feedback